Toledot Yeshu: Christian literature

 In 1405, the Toledot was banned by Church authorities.
 A book under this title was strongly condemned by Francesc Eiximenis (d.
 1409) in his Vita Christi, but in 1614 it was largely reprinted by a Jewish convert to Christianity, Samuel Friedrich Brenz, in Nuremberg, as part of his book vilifying his former religion, titled Skin Shed by the Jewish Snake.

 An indirect witness to the Christian condemnation of the book can be found in one manuscript of the Toledot, which has this cautionary note in its introduction:

-Martin Luther quoted the Toledot (evidently the Strassburg version) at length in his general condemnation of Jews in his book Vom Schem Hamphoras in 1543.
+Martin Luther quoted the Toledot (evidently the Strasbourg version) at length in his general condemnation of Jews in his book Vom Schem Hamphoras in 1543.

-In the two centuries after Luther, the Toledot reached the height of its fame and was well sought after by scholars and travelers alike.
-In 1681 Professor Johann Christoph Wagenseil published an entire volume devoted to refuting the Toledot.
+In the two centuries after Luther, the Toledot reached the height of its fame and was sought after by scholars and travellers alike.
+In 1681 Professor Johann Christoph Wagenseil published an entire volume devoted to the Toledot.
 Attitudes towards the work became more diversified during the Age of Enlightenment.